 Courses and programs

 Need a one credit hour class?
-Money 101 (FSHS 101) provides an introduction to resources and tools available to assist students in developing beginning personal finance skills that will assist them throughout their lifetime.
+Money 101 (PFP 101) provides an introduction to resources and tools available to assist students in developing beginning personal finance skills that will assist them throughout their lifetime.
 Application exercises will allow students to apply personal finance knowledge in solving real-life problems.
 No Textbook required.

 Class Dates: Vary